Outsmart-OOH/PlayoutReportingStandard/Outsmart_OOH_PRS_v2-0.md

 # 10. JSON Filename

-The structure of the name of the JSON reporting file is as follows:
+If the Report is generated for a single Order Line in an Order, the structure of the name of the JSON reporting file is as follows:

 *AccountId_OrderId_LineId_StartTime_EndTime_PublishTime.json*